 \section{Introduction}

 Superfluid phases of $^3$He discovered in 1972\cite{OsheroffRichardsonLee1972} opened the new area of the application of topological methods to condensed matter systems.
 Due to the multi-component order parameter which characterizes the broken symmetries in these phases, there are many inhomogeneous objects -- textures and defects in the order parameter field -- which are protected by topology and are characterized by topological charges.
-Among them there are quantized vortices, skyrmions and merons, solitons and vortex sheets, monopoles and boojums, Alice strings and spin vortices with soliton tails, etc. Some of them have been experimentally identified and investigated,\cite{SalomaaVolovik1987,Finne2006,Autti2015} the others are still waiting for their creation and detection.
+Among them there are quantized vortices, skyrmions and merons, solitons and vortex sheets, monopoles and boojums, Alice strings, Kibble walls terminated by Alice strings, spin vortices with soliton tails, etc. Some of them have been experimentally identified and investigated\cite{SalomaaVolovik1987,Finne2006,Autti2016,Makinen2018}, the others are still waiting for their creation and detection.

 The real-space topology, which is responsible for the topological stability of textures and defects, has been later extended to the topology in momentum space, which governs the topologically protected properties of the ground state of these systems.
-This includes in particular the existence of the topologically stable nodes in the fermionic spectrum in bulk and/or on the surface of superfluids.\cite{Volovik1987,SalomaaVolovik1988} It appeared that the superfluid phases of liquid $^3$He serve as the clean examples of the topological matter, where the momentum-space topology plays an important role in the properties of these phases. \cite{HasanKane2010,Xiao-LiangQi2011,Schnyder2008,Kitaev2009} The further natural extension was to the combined phase-space topology,\cite{Grinevich1988} which in particular describes the robust properties of the spectrum of fermionic states localized on topological defects.
+This includes in particular the existence of the topologically stable nodes in the fermionic spectrum in bulk and/or on the surface of superfluids\cite{Volovik1987,SalomaaVolovik1988}.
+It appeared that the superfluid phases of liquid $^3$He serve as the clean examples of the topological matter, where the momentum-space topology plays an important role in the properties of these phases\cite{HasanKane2010,Xiao-LiangQi2011,Schnyder2008,Kitaev2009}.
+The further natural extension was to the combined phase-space topology \cite{Grinevich1988}, which in particular describes the robust properties of the spectrum of fermionic states localized on topological defects.